annetteclopezdavila/Advanced_Machine_Learning/Projects/Project1.md

 ~~~
 INSERT PICTURE OF PLOT

-The Quartic Kernel LOWESS offers a MAE of $3,889.25, which is slightly higher than that of the Epanechnikov Kernel.
+The Quartic Kernel LOWESS offers a MAE of $3,889.25, which is a bit higher than that of the Epanechnikov Kernel, thus making it not as accurate.

 #### Tri-Cubic Kernel
 We shall now try the Tri-cubic kernel in LOWESS.